rmetzler/bliki/wiki/git/survival.md

         git branch -D test-merge-foo

-    You can combine this with `git rerere` to save time resolving conflicts in a later "real", permanent merge.
+    You can combine this with `git rerere` to save time resolving conflicts in a later “real,” permanent merge.

-* You can use `git checkout -p` to build new, tidy commits out of a branch laden with "wip" commits:
+* You can use `git checkout -p` to build new, tidy commits out of a branch laden with “wip” commits:

         git fetch
         git checkout $(git merge-base origin/master foo) -b foo-cleaner-history